 They may represent individual tasks within a project: Individual tasks can produce deliverables, but oftentimes multiple (dependent) tasks have to be completed in order to create a deliverable.

-Deliverables vs Objectives
+Deliverables vs objectives

 Project deliverables and project objectives are closely related, but they are not the same thing.
 You may need one or multiple deliverables to fulfill an objective, or you may be able to fulfill multiple objectives with just one deliverable.